avielrs/avielrs.github.io/_posts/2020-11-10-Sentiment-Analysis-on-Twitter-Data-for-Presedential-Election.md

 - How do the majority of tweets collected perceive voter fraud in total versus for each state?
 - How do tweets with a large following perceive certain topics?

-The rest of this blog post, I will describe the methods I have taken for applying Sentiment analysis to the tweet data on the 2020 United States presidential election.

 ### Methods

 #### 1) Rule Based
-1) Text Blob
+- Text Blob
-2) Vader Sentiment Analysis
+- Vader Sentiment Analysis

 #### 2) Machine Learning
-1) SVM
+- SVM
-2) Naïve Bayes
+- Naïve Bayes

 ### Step 1: Text Blob